 For example, Dominic says, when he wanted to get into a second brand beyond Burger King, she thought it would be too much for the operation at the time, so Dominic held off for a bit and then went into business to develop Blaze with a non-sibling business partner to spread the risk.
 “She ended up being right,” Dominic says, and laughs when he is asked, “Don’t you hate it when your little sister is right?”
 “It happens,” he jokes.

-Brother Chris recently retired from the U.S. Navy, and lives in Colorado Springs where he operates a wealth management business.
+Brother Chris recently retired from the U.S. Navy, and lives in Memphis where he operates a wealth management business.
 Formerly, Chris says he was “a backseat driver kind of thing” in Flis Enterprises, giving his take to Dominic when Dominic would ask.
 “I already had an eye for numbers, so I took over that kind of thing.
 When things came up—refinancings, purchases, stuff like that, it’s a good idea to have another set of eyeballs and ears on.”

 More recently, Chris is taking a more active role, especially in analyzing and pushing for sale-leasebacks in certain instances, something that runs counter to Dominic’s and their parents’ point of view, that owning real estate was absolutely where it was at.